mysociety/mapit.poplus.org/docs/self-hosted/import/uk/index.md

 We use Code-Point Open to import GB postcodes, ONSPD to import NI and crown dependency postcodes, and Boundary-Line to import GB shapes.
 There is no NI shape data.

 1. Download the latest Code-Point Open, Boundary-Line and ONSPD from
-   <http://parlvid.mysociety.org/os/>, and save/unzip in the data directory.
+   <http://parlvid.mysociety.org/os/>, and save/unzip into a data directory.

-2. Run the following in order:
+2. Run the following in order (update any data paths as necessary):

 {% highlight bash %}
 ./manage.py mapit_generation_create --commit --desc "Initial import."